 Bacon Bourbon Apple Jello Shots are the best late summer party starter!
+They are the perfect way to cool you down after a hot day of playing in the sun!

 What goes better together than pig and apples?
 Not much!
 That was the inspiration for these unique jello shots.
 A little bacon, a little bourbon, some apple juice and you are in apple jello shot heaven!
 These babies are the perfect summer to fall transition shot.